souk4711/rubsh/README.md

 #        have to run RunningCommand#wait on it to ensure it terminates.
 #   default value: false

+# _timeout:
+#   use: How much time, in seconds, we should give the process to complete.
+If the process
+#        does not finish within the timeout, it will be terminated.
+#   default value: nil

 # _env:
 #   use: A dictionary defining the only environment variables that will be made accessible to
 #        the process.
 If not specified, the calling process’s environment variables are used.